JuliaDocs/Documenter.jl/docs/src/man/syntax.md

 !!! note

-    When more complex sorting and filtering is needed then use `@docs` to define it explicitly.
+    When more complex sorting is needed then use `@docs` to define it explicitly.

 ## `@ref` link